A vulnerability

 thinks.

-Athena reads your entire repository for hours and reasons about it from first principles to find vulnerabilities beyond pattern matching approaches.
+Athena reads your entire repository for hours and reasons about it from first principles — finding the vulnerabilities that live beyond pattern matching.

 A run, unredacted.
 The system argues with itself — and shows its working.